parisgiampouras/parisgiampouras.github.io/_pages/about.md

 </div>

 **RAISE Lab develops foundations and algorithms for Reliable, Adaptive, and Self-Improving AI.
-Our research spans learning theory and optimization, generative models, autonomous research agents, continual adaptation, and test-time improvement.
+Our research spans learning theory and optimization, generative models, continual adaptation, and test-time scaling.
 [Learn more about the lab](/repsai/).**

 **I was a co-organizer of the [ReALM–GEN workshop at ICLR 2026](https://realm-gen-workshop.github.io/), which brought together researchers working on constrained and preference-aligned diffusion and flow-based generative models.
 The workshop material is available on the [ICLR virtual platform](https://iclr.cc/virtual/2026/workshop/10000793).**